Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 -

-Test a few CTAs to see what people like best.
+Test a few CTAs to determine what people prefer the most.

 Using Unsubscribe Links and Signatures

 Every email should include a visible unsubscribe link.
-This link lets users leave the list easily and shows respect for their choices.
-A working unsubscribe link also keeps campaigns in line with privacy rules.
+This link allows users to leave the list easily and shows respect for their choices.
+A working unsubscribe link also ensures campaigns comply with privacy rules.

 The sender's email signature should include their full name, job title, and contact information.
 A signature adds transparency and makes the message look professional.
 For regular campaigns and newsletters, signatures help readers know who is reaching out and how to respond with questions.